SJSchmitt/MTG_Set_Analysis/README.md

 ## Scraping the Data

 I used Python's [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) and [Splinter](https://splinter.readthedocs.io/en/stable/) libraries to scrape this data from [Scryfall](https://scryfall.com/sets), a website that indexes Magic cards.
 I find Scryfall easy to navigate, with all the data I was looking for conveniently arranged.
 In [set_scrape.py](set_scrape.py), I created two functions: `scrapeCardList` and `scrapeCards`.  `scrapeCardList` uses a link to a particular set, and scrapes the name, link, and release date of each card.  `scrapeCards` then uses the list of card links to collect the power, toughness, loyalty, mana cost, rarity, full card type, and text from each card.
 Mana cost is expressed as {number}{color}{color}, so I was able to extract the CMC and the colors of each card within the `scrapeCards` function.
 Loyalty and toughness were grouped together for convenience, as no card could have both and it prevented having a mostly empty Loyalty list.
-The full card type was split into supertypes, types, and subtypes, which have not been used in this project but are simply subclassifications of creatures, such as dragon or wizard.
+The full card type was split into supertypes, types, and subtypes.
+Subtypes have not been used in this project, but they are simply subclassifications of cards, such as dragon or equipment.

 ## Results